Countries Visited

 15. Salmonella - Africa:

 Okay, get ready.
-I had the shits for a solid year.
+I had diarrhea for a solid year.
 Two days a week I was solid, the rest was not pleasant.
 Bottled water, bleach, disinfectants, different houses.
 They all ended up with me not being able to shake this.
 Living with this was not pleasant and totally wears you down to the point of exhaustion.

 16. Giardiasis - Asia: